stripe/smokescreen/README.md

 ### CLI
 Here are the options you can give Smokescreen:
 ```
    --help                                      Show this help text.
+   --config-file FILE                          Load configuration from FILE.
+Command line options override values in the file.
-   --listen-ip IP                             listen on interface with address IP.
+   --listen-ip IP                              Listen on interface with address IP.
                                                  This argument is ignored when running under Einhorn. (default: any)
-   --listen-port PORT                         listen on port PORT.
+   --listen-port PORT                          Listen on port PORT.
                                                  This argument is ignored when running under Einhorn. (default: 4750)
    --timeout DURATION                          Time out after DURATION when connecting. (default: 10s)
    --proxy-protocol                            Enable PROXY protocol support.
    --deny-range RANGE                          Add RANGE(in CIDR notation) to list of blocked IP ranges.
 Repeatable.
    --allow-range RANGE                         Add RANGE (in CIDR notation) to list of allowed IP ranges.
 Repeatable.
+   --deny-address value                        Add IP[:PORT] to list of blocked IPs.
+Repeatable.
+   --allow-address value                       Add IP[:PORT] to list of allowed IPs.
+Repeatable.
    --egress-acl-file FILE                      Validate egress traffic against FILE
+   --resolver-address ADDRESS                  Make DNS requests to ADDRESS (IP:port).
+Repeatable.
    --statsd-address ADDRESS                    Send metrics to statsd at ADDRESS (IP:port). (default: "127.0.0.1:8200")
    --tls-server-bundle-file FILE               Authenticate to clients using key and certs from FILE
    --tls-client-ca-file FILE                   Validate client certificates using Certificate Authority from FILE
    --tls-crl-file FILE                         Verify validity of client certificates against Certificate Revocation List from FILE
-   --danger-allow-access-to-private-ranges    WARNING: circumvent the check preventing client to reach hosts in private networks - It will make you vulnerable to SSRF.
    --additional-error-message-on-deny MESSAGE  Display MESSAGE in the HTTP response if proxying request is denied
    --disable-acl-policy-action POLICY ACTION   Disable usage of a POLICY ACTION such as "open" in the egress ACL
+   --stats-socket-dir DIR                      Enable connection tracking.
+Will expose one UDS in DIR going by the name of "track-{pid}.sock".
+                                                 This should be an absolute path with all symlinks, if any, resolved.
+   --stats-socket-file-mode FILE_MODE          Set the filemode to FILE_MODE on the statistics socket (default: "700")
    --version, -v                               print the version
 ```

 ### Importing